openstack-archive/astara/docs/source/orchestrator.rst

     * ``REBUILD`` - a Service VM should be destroyed and recreated

-As events are normalized and shuttled onto the :py:mod:`multiprocessing.Queue`, :py:mod:`akanda.rug.scheduler` shards (by Tenant ID, by default) and distributes them amongst a pool of worker processes it manages.
+As events are normalized and shuttled onto the :py:mod:`multiprocessing.Queue`, :py:mod:`astara-orchestrator.scheduler` shards (by Tenant ID, by default) and distributes them amongst a pool of worker processes it manages.

-This system also consumes and distributes special :py:mod:`akanda.rug.command` events which are published by the :program:`rug-ctl` :ref:`operator tools<operator_tools>`.
+This system also consumes and distributes special :py:mod:`astara-orchestrator.command` events which are published by the :program:`rug-ctl` :ref:`operator tools<operator_tools>`.